 Not only was fermentation used as a form of preservation, but a healthy addition of bacteria for the consumer (host).
 Derived from the Greek words “for life”, probiotics are now defined by the International Scientific Association for Probiotics and Prebiotics (ISAPP) as “Live microorganisms that, when administered in adequate amounts, confer a health benefit on the host.”1

-Fermentation is the metabolic process by which bacteria and yeast convert a carbohydrate, such as starches in veggies or sugar in milks and sweet teas, into an acid or alcohol.
+Fermentation is the metabolic process by which bacteria and yeast convert a carbohydrate, such as starches in veggies or sugar in milk and sweet teas, into an acid or alcohol.

-As the bacteria use the carbohydrates to grow, they produce metabolic byproducts, AKA metabolites, that lower the pH and prevent spoilage.
-These metabolites are composed of organic acids, peptides, bacteriocins, and short-chain fatty acids and also provide many benefits to the host.2,3
+As the bacteria use the carbohydrates to grow, they produce metabolic byproducts, AKA metabolites.
+These metabolites lower the pH and prevent spoilage.
+Made up of organic acids, peptides, bacteriocins, and short-chain fatty acids, metabolites also provide many benefits to the host.2,3

 Some of the earliest evidence of fermentation are found in Egypt and the Middle East as long ago as 7000 BC!2 All sorts of foods have been and continue to be fermented, including dairy in the form of